PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 ## Shipping in Windows

-There are several issues that prevent shipping PowerShell 7 in Windows;
+There are several issues that prevent shipping PowerShell 7 in Windows:

 - Size
 - Support lifecycle differences